Common Over-Parenting Mistakes and How to Avoid Them

 Parents and kids are busier than ever before, and much of that busyness is of our own making.
-If you have the means to offer your children opportunities for extra curricular activities, and the child wants to participate, sometimes it is hard to say no. However, what ends up happening, especially in families with multiple children, is an unnecessarily high level of stress associated with the maintenance of a busy schedule.
+If you have the means to offer your children opportunities for extra curricular activities, and the child wants to participate, sometimes it is hard to say no. However, what ends up happening, especially in families with multiple children, is an unnecessarily high level of stress in maintaining that busy schedule.
 If you have three children and each of them is in two activities, when does anyone get a chance to slow down?
 Yes, choosing between activities can be difficult, but giving kids unstructured time and families time to rest is extremely important.
 Learning to make choices and to say "No" early in life can help your child maintain their sense of independence and confidence.

 Assuming that learning and play are separate: